Partner Abuse Intervention

 Total - $450

 Groups meet for 1.5 hours once/week for 26 weeks.
-Most groups meet in the evenings or on the weekends to accommodate work schedules of the participants.
+Most groups meet in the evenings to accommodate work schedules of the participants.

 The enrollment process typically begins with a referral from the courts, social services, another community organization, or the participant.
 (Please complete our secure online referral form here.)
 Upon receiving the referral, Pathways to Change will contact the participant to schedule an intake appointment.
 This appointment typically last about 1.5 hours.
 Participants will leave this appointment knowing when and where the group meets and how much they will need to pay for each session.